-Lesson 7: Mercenary Forces
+The Prince Lesson 7: Mercenary Forces

 Whoever seeks to consolidate his rule needs good laws and good armies.
 Those who must rely on mercenary soldiers will eventually encounter betrayal and treachery.
-These soldiers serve their masters out of greed, not honor or duty.
+These soldiers serve their masters out of greed, not honour or duty.
 They are generally dishonest and steal from the public in times of peace.

 In wartime, mercenaries often become cowardly and can even switch sides.
 Mercenary leaders are especially dangerous: If they are masters of their craft, they seek to draw power to themselves.
 Amateur mercenary leaders, on the other hand, damage the country through poor management.

 Auxiliary troops, which might arrive thanks to a powerful ally, usually do more harm than good.
 Only those states that possess their own locally recruited forces, such as Switzerland, can really call themselves free.
-For this reason it is important that they remain especially well fortified.
+For this reason, it is important that they remain especially well fortified.

-Lesson 8: The Art of War
+The Prince Lesson 8: The Art of War

-A ruler should never neglect the art of war since he is expected to excel in warfare and defense above all other things.
+A ruler should never neglect the art of war since he is expected to excel in warfare and defence above all other things.
 Many citizens rose to power by perfecting their wartime skills and battle techniques.
 The opposite is also true: Many rulers have been relieved of their power because they avoided going to war.
 Even during times of peace, leaders should keep their armies ready for battle.
 Preparation is the key to victory.
-A prince must also know his territories inside and out, since he does not want to falter in his own marshes when trying to outsmart the enemy.
+A prince must also know his territories inside and out since he does not want to falter in his own marshes when trying to outsmart the enemy.
 The wise ruler should study the lessons of others who succeeded in battle using guile and skill.

-Lesson 9: Best Behavior
+The Prince Lesson 9: Best Behavior

 No gain can come to a leader from adhering to ideals.
 Surrounded by unscrupulous people, the good person inevitably will suffer defeat.
 If a ruler possesses certain virtues – all the better.
 If he possesses any bad qualities, he must keep them hidden.
 People believe what they observe without further investigating the matter.
 For instance, generosity is by and large a useless characteristic in a head of state.
-Eventually he will have to raise taxes and in no time people far and wide will hate him.
+Eventually, he will have to raise taxes and in no time people far and wide will hate him.
 Whoever has the reputation of a miser should not try to change it.
 He can fall back on his thriftiness when he needs money to serve the general good, such as when the country is under attack.